muratk3n/thirdwave/en/tweets/2020/week25d.md

 US founders, bcz for whatever reason, they were shellshocked by the [here-and-now](https://muratk3n.github.io/thirdwave/en/2020/04/turks-culture-national-narrative.html) of their time, etc. would pick some marginal identity to get away from it all.
-Say they pick "being Amish" as the new identity.
+Say they pick .. the Amish as the new identity.
 They'd say "happy are those who say they are Amish", and that, "everyone in the world is Amish they just don't know it yet".
 They'd rename the country Amishland, then many years later, confused citizens would turn to